B-Zone-GTA-V/B-Zone-GTA-V-Wiki/docs/server/rules/rulesen.md

 ### <a id="5.6"></a><span style="color: #0088CC">5.6 Car-Ram (CR)</span>
 Using the vehicle with the intention of hitting another vehicle without a previous roleplay or parking it over a player is prohibited.

+<span style="color: yellow">Exceptions:</span>
+- The police battering ram can be used for a Car-Ram on moving vehicles, at which point the action is considered a forced Pit-Stop, only if the hit is not frontal.

 <span style="color: red">Sanctions:</span>

 - First offense: 50-100 Checkpoints